This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase.

 As it turns out, there are many incredible places to visit near Melbourne that are less than three hour’s drive away.
 Perfect for weekend getaways.

-As much as it pains me to say it being a New South Welshman, Victoria was the biggest surprise from our 18 month road trip around Australia.
+As much as it pains me to say it is a New South Welshman, Victoria was the biggest surprise from our 18-month road trip around Australia.

-Even our kids loved Melbourne and its surrounding tourist attractions, and Kalyra still talks fondly of the place nearly two years later – she’s a born and bred city girl.
+Even our kids loved Melbourne and its surrounding tourist attractions, and Kalyra still talks fondly of the place nearly two years later.